tototomate123/tuwunel/docs/deploying/nixos.md

 ```

 If specifying a Git remote URL in your flake, you can use any remotes that
-are specified on the README (the mirrors), such as the GitHub: `github:girlbossceo/conduwuit`
+are specified on the README (the mirrors), such as the GitHub: `github:matrix-construct/tuwunel`

 ### NixOS module

 The `flake.nix` and `default.nix` do not currently provide a NixOS module (contributions
 welcome!), so [`services.matrix-conduit`][module] from Nixpkgs can be used to configure
-conduwuit.
+Tuwunel.

 ### Conduit NixOS Config Module and SQLite